bsc-pm/ovni/doc/index.md

 The instrumentation process is split in two stages: [runtime](runtime) tracing and [emulation](emulation/).

-During runtime, very simple and short events are stored on disk which describe what is happening.
+During runtime, very short binary events are stored on disk which describe what is happening.
 Once the execution finishes, the events are read and processed to reproduce the execution during the emulation process, and the final execution trace is generated.